Immunohistochemistry (IHC) Basics in Histology (Online CE Course)

 • What type of heat sources can be used with antigen unmasking?

-• In addition to temperature, which of the following is a very important factor to consider when performing heat induced epitope retrieval procedures?
+• In addition to temperature, which of the following is essential to consider when performing heat-induced epitope retrieval procedures?

 • What type of epitope retieval is proteolytic-induced epitope retrieval (PIER)?